rumca-js/Internet-Places-Database/README.md

 - [x] Define sources of data.
 Use indie web sources
 - [x] Define clean tag names, so that the database can easily be searched
 - [x] Advertise in indie web sources.
 Potentially: HN, reddit self-host, reddit web scraping forums.
 Amiga board.
 Nice, hackery places
-- [ ] Provide binary releases.
-Maybe SQLlite, so that it would be easily imported by other tools
+- [x] Provide binary releases.
+SQLlite database, so that it would be easily imported by other tools
+- [ ] Establish plan for binary releases
 - [ ] Create a browser extension.
 The extension should provide domain info for each link.
 Provides rating according to page_rating, and since when page operates.
 The longer domain is active - the better
 - [ ] Secure funds for a organisation.
 Kickstarter?
 - [ ] Establish valid, simple domain for the project